Disclaimer: The content in Sign Language has been produced and provided by The European Union of the Deaf (EUD)).

 Why is SHAPES an example of a good practice?

-- Two organisations of persons with disabilities are involved in the project, in all key processes
+• Two organisations of persons with disabilities are consortium partners, involved in the project, in all key processes

-- It connects the disability community, with hundreds of key stakeholders around the EU
+• The disability community is connected with hundreds of key stakeholders around the EU

-- Increased awareness on disability, deafblindness, accessibility and universal design both internally within SHAPES and externally
+• Increased awareness on disability, inclusion, accessibility internally and externally

-- Collects data and information on older persons with disabilities, and more specifically, persons with deafblindness
+• Collects data and information on older persons with disabilities

 More information